nnguyen90/workshop/WS03/readme.md

 # Workshop #3: Member Functions and Privacy
 * version 0.8  Submission is not open yet
+* version 0.81 minor changes to clarify the steps

 In this workshop, you will use member functions, privacy, safe empty state and formatting of the output to complete your work.